microbus-io/copyrighter/README.md

 package yourpackage
 ```

-To be recognized, the comment must be surrounded by `/*` and `*/` on separate lines with nothing else added to those lines; or alternatively, each line of the comment must start with `//`.
+The first comment surrounded by `/*` and `*/` (on separate lines with nothing else added to those lines), or one where each line starts with `//`, will be recognized at the copyright notice.

 ```go
 /*